 YES/NO – Without a permit

-If you do not have a permit/license then you cannot carry a loaded firearm in any vehicle, unless the firearm is unloaded, not accessible and secured in a case.
+If you do not have a permit/license then you cannot carry a loaded handgun in any vehicle, unless the firearm is unloaded, not accessible and secured in a case.

-If you have a CCW license then you can carry a loaded concealed firearm in a vehicle.
+If you have a CCW license then you can carry a loaded concealed handgun in a vehicle.